TCPI Goals: Improve Quality, Reduce Costs, & Focus on Patient-Centered Care

 VCSQI’s TCPI Transformation Roadmap

 VCSQI has outlined a TCPI Transformation Roadmap to methodically guide a practice through the 5 phases of transformation.
-The Roadmap outlines specific activities of our work with you, including the initial preparation, check www.thedublinroofers.ie.
-In this VCSQI Learning Session, the New Roadmap to Transforming Your Practice is explained.
-Ivan Berkel, MBA, CLSSBB, CPHQ, VCSQI Transformation Improvement Advisor, shares a structure and pathway to help your practice move through the 5 TCPI phases of transformation in order to improve the value of care AND move out of MIPS and into an Alternative Payment Model.
+The Roadmap outlines specific activities of our work with you, including the initial preparation.
+Ivan Berkel, VCSQI Transformation Improvement Advisor will help guide you through the phases.

 About VCSQI SAN 2.0: Primary Goal